MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-environments.md

 ## Troubleshooting

 There are common errors when an Azure CLI reference command is not written properly.
-(This list is not all-inclusive.)

 * "Bad request ...{something} is invalid" might be caused by a space, single or double quotation mark, or lack of a quote.